asparks1987/UISP-NOC/README.md

 * **Logs** – App errors stream to container logs.
 Gotify delivery attempts append to `cache/gotify_log.txt`.
 TLS provisioning responses surface in the modal and container logs.
 * **Upgrades** – Rebuild the image (`docker compose pull` or `docker compose build`).
 Persistent volumes retain credentials, tokens, and history.
 * **Siren audio** – The browser loads `buz.mp3`.
 If autoplay is blocked, users can enable sound using the on-screen prompt.
-* **Mobile access** – Use the Android wrapper or create a standalone PWA bookmark; the UI is responsive.
+* **Mobile access** - Ship the Android companion for a kiosk-like launcher (or fall back to a standalone PWA bookmark); the UI is responsive either way.

 ---